Self-Protecting Digital Content: Weaknesses

 The final weakness of all DRM schemes for noninteractive works is the ultimate decryption for display to end-users.
 The content can at that time be re-encoded as a digital file.
 The presumption is that re-encoding is lossy, but fully digital copies can be made with modified viewing devices.
-For example, HDCP to unencrypted DVI adapters exist on the market and can be used by infringers to re-encode digital copies without modifying players.
-There also exists adapters that will split HDCP-encumbered HDMI stream into a non-encrypted DVI and S/PDIF streams, both digital, allowing for next-to-lossless reconstruction of digital copies with complete video and audio streams.
-Further, infringers can make copies through the analog hole.
-Modern HD televisions are merely 2 megapixels in resolution and the HD specification will be static for at least two decades, as high-expense consumer product cycles are necessarily long and higher resolution provides decreasing benefit to the consumer.
-By the time the specification is mid-life, cameras with 20 megapixel resolution will be available and able to record full-motion video, allowing for full two-axis oversampling and software reconstruction of the original stream pixel-by-pixel, with the only analog losses being encoded as slight variations in pixel color--and even this loss can be compensated for with color profile adjustment after the re-encode has completed.
-It would not be possible to compensate for possible compression of the color space dynamic, however, leading to a slight posterizing effect.
-This effect is already apparent in compressed video and does not seem to bother most consumers.
+For example, adapters which strip HDCP and output unencrypted DVI can re-encode digital copies without modifying players.
+Adapters can also split an HDCP-protected stream into non-encrypted DVI and S/PDIF streams, allowing for almost lossless reconstruction of digital copies with complete video and audio streams.
+Copies can also be made through the analog hole.